McIlroy Chases Masters History as Defending Champion Leads After Round One

 Why It Matters

-A second consecutive Masters title for McIlroy would be a historic achievement, placing him alongside Tiger Woods as the only players to successfully defend the Green Jacket in the modern era.
-For Irish golf fans, the prospect of both McIlroy and Lowry competing at the top of the leaderboard at Augusta is a source of enormous national pride, particularly given the backdrop of a challenging week in Irish news dominated by fuel protests and economic uncertainty.
+A second consecutive Masters title for McIlroy would be a historic achievement, placing him alongside Tiger Woods as one of only four players to successfully defend the Green Jacket in the modern era.
+For Irish golf fans, the prospect of both McIlroy and Lowry competing at the top of the leaderboard at Augusta is a source of enormous national pride.
+The Masters is the most watched golf tournament in the world, and an Irish winner β particularly a back-to-back champion β would represent a watershed moment for the sport in Ireland and across the United Kingdom.

 What's Next